Savon

 Heavy metal SOAP client

 Along with the simple Hash-based interface, Savon also comes with an interface based on blocks.
-This should look familiar to you if you used Savon 1.x before.
-If you're passing a block to the constructor, it is executed using the instance_eval with delegation pattern.
-It's a smart, but ugly, but convenient little hack.
+If you’re passing a block to the constructor, it is executed using the instance_eval with delegation pattern.

 client = Savon.client do